 - Sheriff’s Representative to the Memphis/Shelby County Metro Alarm Board

-- Associate Member of F.B.I.
+- Executive Member of F.B.I.
 Joint Terrorism Task Force

 - National Sheriffs’ Association